 |% of women in senior leadership

 Julie Page, CEO, Aon UK Limited is the senior executive responsible and accountable for gender diversity and inclusion.
-Bonuses for executive leaders of the organisation are determined against financial and non-financial objectives, which are set at the beginning of the year.
-The non-financial measures will include a commitment to increasing the diversity of our workforce.
+Bonuses for executive leaders of the organisation are linked to improvements in inclusion and diversity metrics and are tied to a global I&D scorecard with various metrics which impact compensation for the executive leadership team.

 We have a number of activities in place to drive greater gender diversity across all levels at Aon, including programmes designed to build our talent pipeline of female colleagues at all levels.
 Find more information here.